 Data Analyses

 Data on daily voluntary and nutrient intakes, average daily gain (ADG), initial and final live- weights, nutrient digestibility coefficients, nitrogen retention and milk composition was analyzed using analysis of variance (ANOVA).
 Treatment means were separated using Duncan Multiple Range Test (DMRT).
+As the data size within treatment is 5 which is small the normality cannot be assured so please notify whether normality test was done or not and whether variances are homogenous.
+Please specify why ANOVA was used instead of Kruskal-Wallis Test

 Results